-- Successful completion of a minimum of 120 credit hours in coursework and of all required courses with a cumulative grade point average of at least 2.0 (C); - Successful completion of the B.Th. comprehensive examination; - Successful submission of a B.Th. thesis (see below); - Successful completion of the field education (practicum) component of the B.Th. curriculum; - A satisfactory record of attendance at church services as shown in the grade for Practical Liturgics.
+- Successful completion of a minimum of 120 credit hours in coursework and of all required courses with a cumulative grade point average of at least 2.0 (C); - Successful completion of the B.Th. comprehensive examination; - Successful completion of the field education (practicum) component of the B.Th. curriculum; - A satisfactory record of attendance at church services as shown in the grade for Practical Liturgics; - Successful submission of a B.Th. thesis (Honors only).